kisswiki/kisswiki/src/web_browser/language.md

 ###

->This change is just the beginning² for changing the behavior of navigator.language since web content has no reason to access the browser UI language given that it does not interact with it. https://plus.google.com/+FrancoisBeaufort/posts/S4aDXS3621R
+>This change is just the beginning for changing the behavior of navigator.language since web content has no reason to access the browser UI language given that it does not interact with it. https://plus.google.com/+FrancoisBeaufort/posts/S4aDXS3621R

+Now there is a way to get Accept-Languages in Firefox and Chrome using `navigator.languages`.

 >I think the main problem here is that the browser settings don't actually affect the navigator.language property that is obtained via javascript.
 >What they do affect is the HTTP 'Accept-Language' header, but it appears this value is not available through javascript at all.